Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > This room was once a shared bedchamber, but its furnishings have been destroyed.
 Three shrieking mongrels cower in the shadowy northwest corner.
 One of them cradles something shiny.
 ^4f8

-Three [[/5.
-Mechanics/Bestiary/Humanoid/Mongrelfolk (COS).md|mongrelfolk]] are confined here.
+Three [[5.
+Mechanics\Bestiary\Humanoid\Mongrelfolk (COS).md|mongrelfolk]] are confined here.
 One of them cradles a polished brass candlestick as if it was a doll.
 Any attempt to take it causes the mongrelfolk to attack.

 #### S15b.
 Quarreling Mongrelfolk